• Home

 What is Dottie's story?

-Dottie began her online journey with a "just for fun" Instagram page on 30th March 2020 to share life and medical updates with those who followed her story on the social media of her dog rescue.
-What started as a small way to keep supporters updated quickly grew into a global community of dog-lovers that adore her resilience, personality, and unique charm.
-Dottie’s followers enjoy watching her thrive despite her challenges.
-With her sassy attitude, Dottie is a great example of how well special needs pets can live despite any limitations.
+Dottie began her online journey with a "just for fun" Instagram page on 30th March 2020, to share her unique little life and medical updates with those interested.
+What started as a small way to keep supporters updated, quickly grew into a global community of dog-lovers that adore her resilience, personality, and unique charm.

 Medical Conditions:

 Although she leads a wonderful life, Dottie has a complex medical history which requires a unique level of care.
-Dottie has a team of specialist vets, including neurologists and physiotherapists involved in her care.
-Dot has had a few MRI's and other countless diagnostics complete.
+Dottie has a team of specialist vets, including neurologists and physiotherapists, involved to assist her.
+After numerous consults, MRI's and other diagnostics, Dottie has been diagnosed with the following:

-• Intracranial arachnoid cyst (IAC), also called intracranial intra-arachnoid cyst and quadrigeminal cyst (”Brain Cyst”) developmental brain disorder in which cerebrospinal fluid (CSF) is thought to accumulate within a split of the arachnoid membrane.
+• Brain - Intracranial arachnoid cyst (IAC), also called intracranial intra-arachnoid cyst and quadrigeminal cyst (”Brain Cyst”) developmental brain disorder in which cerebrospinal fluid (CSF) is thought to accumulate within a split of the arachnoid membrane.

-• The most significant concern for Dottie is an issue with her spinal cord - An abnormal growth in her skull Dorsal compression at the AA joint ("AA-band") The growth could be bone or tissue and essentially is compressing her spinal cord.
+• Spine - The most significant concern for Dottie is an issue with her spinal cord - An abnormal growth in her skull Dorsal compression at the AA joint ("AA-band") The growth could be bone or tissue and essentially is compressing her spinal cord.
 From the 2023 report, "Atlanto-axial band is a condition resulting in compression of the spinal cord between C1-C2 caused by hypertrophy ("overgrowth") of a normal ligament of the atlantoaxial (C1-C2) joint or in some cases due to abnormal bone orientation.
 In Dottie, it is likely the result of the abnormal shape and rotation of C1.
 Instability at C1-C2 may also be present, however not definitive in the provided study.
 The bone of the dorsal lamina ("roof") of the first cervical bone is rotated and creating this indentation.
 There is often a soft tissue/ligament component that also participates in creating this compression."

 For more details and answers to frequently asked questions—such as how we treat Dottie’s conditions, what medications she takes, or anything else about her life—please explore this website.
 We've compiled information from her Instagram to create an easier resource for pet owners.
 To learn more about Dottie and find answers to the most commonly asked questions about her life and medical journey, click the Q&A below!